 Disaster Master was called for bathroom mold remediation in Newport Oregon.
-After a quick inspection we discovered plenty of mold growth on the outside and inside of the walls.
+After a quick inspection, we discovered plenty of mold growth on the outside and inside of the walls.

 Before starting work on any mold job, we always set up the containment area first.

-Here, we removed all the sheet rock from the ceiling.
+Here, we removed all the sheetrock from the ceiling.
 Mold was also in the insulation and 1×4 planks so we removed it all.
 The walls all around the shower were next.
-At first, the wall behind toilet looked OK with no visible mold, but just to be sure we cut small hole to check.
+At first, the wall behind the toilet looked OK with no visible mold, but just to be sure we cut a small hole to check.
 We found more mold there on both sides so we had to set up one more containment in the adjoined bedroom.
 There, half of the wall had to be removed also.

-All the moldy materials were placed in heavy duty contractor bags and sealed with tape.
+All the moldy materials were placed in heavy-duty contractor bags and sealed with tape.
 After the final cleaning, everything was vacuumed with a HEPPA vacuum.
 Some remaining visible mold on 2×4 studs was sanded off and sealed.

-To prevent mold growing in your house you need to make sure you don’t have any leaks from the plumbing or roof and your interior humidity levels are under 60%.
+To prevent mold growth in your house you need to make sure you don’t have any leaks from the plumbing or roof and your interior humidity levels are under 60%.
 If you ever encounter a leak it is very important to completely dry out the area soon as possible.
 Mold can start growing in as little as 48 hours.

 Professional water damage dries out is much less expensive than having to pay for the extra cost for mold remediation every time.